InformaticsMatters/nextflow-pcluster/README.md

     [...]
     Creating stack named: parallelcluster-nextflow
     Status: parallelcluster-nextflow - CREATE_COMPLETE
-    ClusterUser: centos
+    ClusterUser: ec2-user
     MasterPrivateIP: 10.0.0.179

->   It may take take 10 to 15 minutes before the cluster formation is complete
+>   It may take 10 to 15 minutes before the cluster formation is complete

 ## Connect to the cluster
 Your cluster's created (well the _head node_ is).
 You can now use the CLI to